 You’ll find Maggs Howe Camping Barn in the quiet, unspoilt valley of Kentmere.
 It’s a ramblers’ paradise with woods, fields, lanes, a scattering of traditional farms & the fells covered with Wainwright walks.There is plenty to do including biking, riding & fishing, as well as quiet enjoyment.
 Maggs Howe provides B&B in 3 farmhouse rooms and a camping barn (BYO sleeping bag).
 Breakfast (£8) and suppers (from £14) are available with notice.
 Dogs need prior permission.

 The Dales Way

 The Dales Way runs from Ilkley in Yorkshire, following paths through the Yorkshire Dales and the foothills of the South Lake District.
 Finishing in Bowness-on-Windermere in the heart of the Lake District.
-There are hostels and bunkhouses along or near the route, which provide great value friendly accommodation for walkers.
+There are hostels and bunkhouses along or near the route, which provide great value accommodation for walkers.
 The Dales Way guide by Colin Speakman is available from

 The Dales Way is a long distance footpath of 79 miles in the north of England.
 It follows many riverside paths and offers a rural route with scenic views from urban West Yorkshire to the Lake District.

-Grassington Bunkbarn for groups, is within a km of the route in Grassington and in nearby Kilnsey, Skirfare Barn (also for groups), is about 2km off the route.
+Grassington Bunkbarn for groups is within a km of the route in Grassington and in nearby Kilnsey, Skirfare Barn (also for groups), is about 2km off the route.
 Kettlewell Hostel is right on the route in Kettlewell and welcomes individual walkers and groups.